Gia Long: Pigneau and French assistance

 Having consolidated their hold on southern Vietnam, the Tây Sơn decided to move north to unify the country.
-However, the withdrawal of troops from the Gia Dinh garrison weakened their hold on the south.
-This was compounded by reports that Nguyễn Nhạc was being attacked near Qui Nhơn by his own brother Nguyễn Huệ, and that more Tây Sơn troops were being evacuated from Gia Dinh by their commander Dang Van Tran in order to aid Nguyễn Nhạc.
-Sensing Tây Sơn vulnerability in the south, Nguyễn Ánh assembled his forces at home and abroad in preparation for an immediate offensive. Ánh secretly left Siam in the night, leaving a letter in his house, he decided to head for southern Vietnam by boat.
+However, the withdrawal of troops from the Gia Định garrison weakened their hold on the south.
+This was compounded by reports that Nguyễn Nhạc was being attacked near Qui Nhơn by his own brother Nguyễn Huệ, and that more Tây Sơn troops were being evacuated from Gia Định by their commander Dang Van Tran to aid Nguyễn Nhạc.
+Sensing Tây Sơn vulnerability in the south, Nguyễn Phúc Ánh assembled his forces at home and abroad in preparation for an immediate offensive. Ánh secretly left Siam in the night, leaving a letter in his house, he decided to head for southern Vietnam by boat.
 As the Vietnamese refugees were preparing to leave, people nearby heard about it and reported it to Phraya Phrakhlang.
 Phraya Phrakhlang reported it to King Rama I and the Front Palace Maha Sura Singhanat.
 (Note: Maha Sura Singhanat was referred to as Sô Si (芻癡, "Surasi") in Vietnamese records.)
 Sura Singhanat was extremely angry, he chased them personally.
 At dawn, Sura Singhanat saw Ánh's boat at the mouth of the bay.
-Finally, the Vietnamese escaped successfully. Ánh arrived at Hà Tiên then to Long Xuyên (Cà Mau), but he failed in his first attempt to recapture Gia Dinh, having failed to convince the local warlord in the Mekong Delta, Vo Tanh to join his assault.
-The following year, Nguyễn Ánh finally managed to persuade the warlord to join him but after having given his sister to the warlord as a concubine.
+Finally, the Vietnamese escaped successfully. Ánh arrived at Hà Tiên then to Long Xuyên (Cà Mau), but he failed in his first attempt to recapture Gia Định, having failed to convince the local warlord in the Mekong Delta, Vo Tanh to join his assault.
+The following year, Nguyễn Phúc Ánh finally managed to persuade the warlord to join him but after having given his sister to the warlord as a concubine.
 He eventually succeeded in taking Mỹ Tho, made it the main staging point for his operations, and rebuilt his army.
 After a hard-fought battle, his soldiers captured Saigon on 7 September 1788.
 Eventually, Pigneau assembled four vessels to sail to Vietnam from Pondicherry, arriving in Saigon on 24 July 1789.
-The combined forces helped to consolidate Nguyễn Ánh's hold on southern Vietnam.
+The combined forces helped to consolidate Nguyễn Phúc Ánh's hold on southern Vietnam.
 The exact magnitude of foreign aid and the importance of their contribution to Gia Long's success is a point of dispute.
 Earlier scholars asserted that up to 400 Frenchmen enlisted, but more recent work has claimed that less than 100 soldiers were present, along with approximately a dozen officers.